Sanix-Darker/kripta/README.md

 # KR1PT4

-A CrossLanguage Encryption Module to encrypt information/data/files (Asymmetric and Symmetric encryptions handled).
+A CrossLanguage Encryption/Decryption Module for your datas/files (Asymmetric and Symmetric encryptions).

 ## Introduction